cdr-stats/cdr-stats/docs/source/api-reference.rst

 .. image:: /_static/images/api-playground/list_of_api.png

-To test individual api, click on one api from above api list and you will get like following screen.
+To test individual api, click on one api from the api list and you will get a similar screen as follows:

     **URL** : http://127.0.0.1:8000/api-explorer/switch/